leskhq/Laravel-Enterprise-Starter-Kit/README.md

 as part of this project.

 Finally I would like to point to a number of projects that served as inspiration and great source of learning material.
-These projects are similar to the L51ESK, but did not fully cover the requirements that I had.
+These projects are similar to the LESK, but did not fully cover the requirements that I had.
 You may want to have a look at them, here is the list:

 * [yajra/laravel-admin-template](https://github.com/yajra/laravel-admin-template) Laravel 4.2 Bootstrap Admin Starter Template, with Oracle DB Support.